Answering 24/7 276-623-0808

 • Fight for maximum compensation for you and your family.

-With over 30 years of legal experience, our black lung lawyers stand ready to advocate for those suffering from this preventable disease.
+With over 30 years of legal experience, our personal injury attorneys stand ready to advocate for those suffering from this preventable disease.
 We’re committed to helping miners and their families seek justice.

 Schedule A Free Consultation with a Trusted Black Lung Attorney Today!